- 1. Decide on the type of juice bars

 Probably the largest share of your startup expenses will account for basic equipment.
 Let’s see just exactly what you need:

 - Multifunctional juicer

 - Closet to store inventory

-As for the POS solutions, you might prefer to have something compact and not requiring heavy investments from the start.
+As for the POS solution, you might prefer to have something compact and not requiring heavy investments from the start.
 Mobile POS is the perfect decision for this case.
-From the operations point of view, juice bars have a lot in common with small coffee shops.
-You can pick a point of sale for coffee shops.
+From the operations point of view, juice bars have a lot in common with small coffee shops or food trucks.
+You can pick a point of sale for coffee shops or food trucks.
 Such solutions most probably will provide all the required features at a good price.